 physical network interface, such as

-Note that this connectivity differs drastically depending on whether you use GKE's native Container Network Interface (CNI) or choose to use Calico's implementation by enabling Network policy upon creating the cluster.
+Note that this connectivity differs drastically depending on whether you use GKE's native Container Network Interface (CNI) or choose to use Calico's implementation by enabling Network policy when you create the cluster.

 If you use GKE's CNI, one end of the Virtual Ethernet Device (veth) pair is attached to the Pod in its namespace, and the other is connected to the Linux bridge device

-Additionally, invoking the following in the toolbox container shows the root namespace end of each veth pair attached to
+Running the following command in the toolbox container shows the root namespace end of each veth pair attached to

 brctl show cbr0